Healthy Pumpkin Pie Bars

 Making into a Pie: I haven’t tried making these bars into an actual pie.
 I don’t know how it would turn out.
 We recommend this Gluten-Free Pumpkin Pie recipe for a whole pumpkin pie!

-Gluten Free Pumpkin Pie Bars should be stored in the refrigerator.
-I keep them in the pan with plastic wrap pressed to the tops to avoid a film.
+Healthy Pumpkin Bars should be stored in the fridge.
+I keep them in the baking dish with plastic wrap pressed to the tops to avoid a film.
 They will last in the refrigerator for up to a week.

 Heating: If you like warm pumpkin pie just heat in the microwave for 20-30 seconds.

-Freezing: I haven’t tried freezing these pumpkin bars but I think they would freeze well in an airtight container.
+Freezer: I haven’t tried freezing these pumpkin bars but I think they would freeze well in an airtight container.
+Just thaw before enjoying.

 We hope you love these pumpkin bars just as much as we did!